meowool-catnip/cloak/api/src/benchmark/README.md

 > For Intellij / Android Studio:

-You can open the Gradle panel in `View > Tools Windows > Gradle` , and then find and expand `Tasks > benchmark`, finally just double-click `benchmark`, which will run and print the benchmark results  in the `Run` window of your IDE.
+You can open the Gradle panel in `View > Tools Windows > Gradle` , and then find and expand `Tasks > benchmark`, finally just double-click `benchmark`, which will run and print the benchmark results in the `Run` panel of your IDE.

 > For Terminal: